Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 It’s a detailed list that functions like your car’s odometer.

-Another helpful feature for consumers is screen prompts, reminding consumers to do maintenance tasks like emptying the water tank and cleaning it.
+Another helpful feature for consumers is screen prompts, reminding them to do maintenance tasks like emptying and cleaning the water tank.

 It’s practical, especially for those who forget these essential jobs.

-Yeedi products utilize VSLAM (or Visual SLAM), which relies on a camera and optical sensor, plus the SLAM algorithm to navigate.
+Yeedi products utilize VSLAM (or Visual SLAM), which relies on a camera, optical sensor, and the SLAM algorithm to navigate.

 The most significant advantage of VSLAM robots is their shorter height since there’s no protruding cover for the LIDAR sensor.